Keyumars: In the Shahnameh

 Ferdowsi's 11th-century epic poem, the Shahnameh, begins with the story of Keyumars.
 He was the first king to arise among humans, who at that time lived in mountain caves and wore the skins of leopards.
 Keyumars was also the first human to introduce royal practices and the preparation of food and was also the first practitioner of law and justice.
 He was so powerful that all humans, tame animals, and wild animals paid homage to him.
 God (Ahura Mazda) granted Keyumars the supernatural radiance called the farr (Avestan xvarənah), reserved for kings.
 His son Siāmak (سیامک) was beloved of all except the Devil, Ahriman, who raised an army under the command of his own demonic son.
 When the angel Sorush (Avestan Sraoša) warned Keyumars, Siāmak led an army of his own.
 Siāmak accepted a challenge to single combat and died at the hands of the demon.

 Keyumars mourned for a year, and then Sorush advised him to fight Ahriman once more.
 Siāmak's son Hushang (Avestan Haošyaŋha) was grown by this time and led the army that defeated Ahriman's son, who was bound and beheaded.
 Keyumars died after a thirty-year reign, leaving his throne to Hushang.

+In Islamic sources

+Al-Masudi reports a different story in his Meadows of Gold, according to him, the people who lived between Adam and Noah spoke Syriac and obeyed no king, Keyumars was only the first and most powerful among his contemporaries.
+This is the reason that led them to choose a king and to give themselves a leader.
+They recognized that revolt, envy, tyranny, and hatred are innate in man, and that only fear can bring him back to good.
+After some deliberation, they went to Keyumars and explained to him their need for a just king, and said to him: “You are the greatest and noblest among us, you are the last descendant of our common father, and you have no equal in this age.
+Take charge of our affairs and become our leader; we will, in return, offer you respect, obedience, and absolute submission to your commands.”, Keyumars agreed to their request, and made them swear that they would obey him and renounce any attempt at revolt.